6 Common Myths About College

 ❺ Myth: College is only for the smartest students.

+College is an option for everyone.
 There are many different colleges and postsecondary programs available.
 Some colleges require specific classes or high grades to be accepted, while others have no requirements beyond graduating from high school or earning a GED.
-College is an option for everyone—but the more challenging classes and the better grades you get, the more options you will have, in addition to greater access to scholarships.
+The more challenging classes and the better grades you get, the more options you will have, plus more scholarships available to you.

 ❻ Myth: There is one perfect college for everyone.